Top 7 Preventative Services Medicare Provides FREE

 Heart disease and stroke are among the most common causes of death in the United States.
 For this reason, retirees are also offered free cardiovascular disease screenings every five years.
 These tests can help detect common risk factors for heart disease and stroke such as high cholesterol.

 A colonoscopy is a common treatment to receive as you age.
 These cancer screenings are offered for free every 120 months or every two years for patients with higher risk.
 Besides detecting colorectal cancer, this exam can also detect precancerous polyps.
 However, the removal of these polyps may require a copayment on behalf of the patient.

 Osteoporosis a major issue affecting older individuals.
 This condition puts seniors at greater risk for broken bones and other skeletal system injuries.
 Individuals with lower bone density are at higher risk in this category.
 Fortunately, retirees can receive bone density measurement every two years without charge.

 Late-life depression affects 6 million seniors in the United States.
 Unfortunately, a small percentage of these individuals actually receive treatment for their depression.
 However, there are free depression screenings for older individuals.
 This is an important treatment that should be taken advantage of.

 Cancer is one of the scariest conditions for individuals of any age.
-Fortunately for retirees, mammograms are often covered completely without cost of a copay.
+Fortunately for retirees, mammograms are often covered completely without the cost of a copay.
 These tests are provided once every year.
-This treatments is an effective method for detecting the early developments of cancer or mutations that could cause the condition.
+This treatment is an effective method for detecting the early developments of cancer or mutations that could cause the condition.